Exclusive semileptonic $B$ decays to the ground and excited states of light mesons: Results and discussion

 In Table~\ref{Brcom1p} we compare our predictions for the branching ratios of the semileptonic $B$ decays to orbitally ($1P$) excited light mesons with other theoretical predictions.
-These decays were previously considered in the framework of the covariant light-front quark model (CLFQM) \cite{klzdw}, on the basis of the flavor SU(3) analysis \cite{qsxw}, in the perturbative QCD (PQCD) approach \cite{pqcd1,pqcd2,pqcd3} and light cone sum rules (LCSR) \cite{lcsr1,lcsr2,lcsr3}.
-It is found that RQM results agree with almost all CLFQM, PQCD and LCSR predictions within error bars.
+These decays were previously considered in the framework of the covariant light-front quark model (CLFQM) \cite{klzdw}, on the basis of the flavor SU(3) analysis \cite{qsxw}, in the perturbative QCD (PQCD) approach \cite{pqcd1,pqcd2,pqcd3} and light cone sum rules (LCSR) \cite{lcsr1,lcsr2,lcsr3}. { Since in these papers decays to the scalar $f_0$ mesons were calculated in the mixing scheme (\ref{eq:f0}), we give our predictions for the $B^+\to f_0l^+\nu_l$ branching fraction only in this scheme. } It is found that RQM results agree with almost all CLFQM, PQCD and LCSR predictions within error bars.
 Contrary, the predictions based on the SU(3) flavor analysis are significantly different.
 They are about an order of magnitude larger than other results for the branching fractions of the semileptonic $B$ decays to axial vector mesons, while they are about a factor of 2 smaller for decays to tensor mesons.
 The origin of such discrepancy is not clear.
 Note that, as it was already mentioned above, we find reasonable agreement between the RQM and SU(3) flavor results for radially excited light mesons (see Table~\ref{BrComr}).

+{ We can use our predictions for the branching fractions of the semileptonic $B$ decays to excited light mesons to identify channels which can be most probably measured in the near future.
+In Table~\ref{Rpi} we present the largest decay rates to the radially and orbitally excited meson channels normalized by the $B\to\pi l\nu_l$ rate.
+We define the ratio The ratios larger than one half are given.
+In this ratio uncertainties from the CKM matrix element $|V_{ub}|$ cancel.